fjames86/flisp/README.md

 Some things that might be useful to add:
-Custom data structures, tail call optimisation, reader macros, fixing the kernel keyboard driver, ...
+Custom data structures, tail call optimisation, math functions (see libflisp/libs/ for code), reader macros, fixing the kernel keyboard driver, ...

 Closing notes
 ----------------